irfanhakim-as/linux-wiki/topics/thunderbird.md

 This details how to stop Thunderbird from showing the default start page in the message area:

 1. In the **General** tab, under the **Thunderbird Start Page** section, uncheck the **When Thunderbird launches, show the Start Page in the message area** option.

+### Follow KDE Plasma Window Decoration

+This details how to make Thunderbird use the native window decoration theming on KDE Plasma:

+1. In the **General** tab, under the **Language & Appearance** section, uncheck the **Hide system window titlebar** option.